trhgu/awesome-fashion-contents/README.md

 # awesome-fashion-contents

-A cutated list of research papers related to fashion content

-suggested by APA style for journal
+A curated list of research papers related to fashion content(suggested by APA style for journal)

-## Journal
+## On-Line data

 ### image data base